Lemon Grove Incident: Curriculum development

-Depictions in Books and Movies
+Depictions in books and movies

+The Lemon Grove Incident, an award winning KPBS documentary, tells the true story of the events of the first successful major school desegregation case in the United States.
+It depicts the Actions of the Lemon Grove School District barring children of Mexican descent from entering the school, and the subsequent battle for civil rights, as told by the people involved.

 Echo (Muñoz Ryan novel) tells the story of fictional Ivy Lopez and her experience of Mexican American segregation during 1943 and the historical impact Roberto Alvarez vs. the board of trustees of the Lemon Grove School District had on multiple communities in California.